ai-bevo/Final-Austin-Housing-Market/README.md

 We completed a comprehensive analysis and a visualization dashboard using a Python Flask-powered API, HTML/CSS, JavaScript, and a SQL database plotly, leaflet, D3 and charts.js.
 This project seeks to provide valuable insights in understanding Seattle's real estate dynamics.

-In addition to dissecting historical trends, we've developed a cutting-edge machine learning model aimed at forecasting housing prices in the Seattle area.
-Leveraging the power of Random Forest and Linear Regression algorithms, we've trained a robust predictive model that takes into account a multitude of factors affecting housing prices.
+In addition to dissecting historical trends, we've developed a machine learning model aimed at forecasting housing prices in the Seattle area.
+Leveraging the power of Gradient Boosting Regressor algorithms, we've trained a robust predictive model that takes into account a multitude of factors affecting housing prices.
 By incorporating data on property attributes, location details, economic indicators, and more, our model serves as a powerful tool for prospective buyers, sellers, and investors looking to make informed decisions in the complex Seattle real estate landscape.

-# 🏠 Final Production Database
-Uploaded the CSV data files into a Postgres database a relational database management system.

 ---
 ## 🏠 Process <a name="process"></a>

+1. Understand the data and what we are trying to accomplish.
-1. Clean data in CSV files.
+2. Clean data in CSV files using Excel and Jupyter Notebook.
-2. Import data into a Database.
+3. Import data into a Database.
-3. Create a flask app.
+4. Create a flask app.
-4. Import table into Jupyter Notebook.
 5. Process data using a Machine Learning Model.
 6. Analyze the results and create visualizations.
 7. Create a dashboard and presentation.